memononen/SDF/README.md

 The code procudes comparable, but probably not as accurate distance fields as the original code.

-The code is intended to be used to calculate distance fields for [http://contourtextures.wikidot.com/](contour texturing).
+The code is intended to be used to calculate distance fields for [contour texturing](http://contourtextures.wikidot.com/).

 **Usage
 ```C